HichTala/draw2-plugin/README.md

 DRAW 2 (which stands for **D**etect and **R**ecognize **A** **W**ide range of cards version 2) is an object detector trained to detect _Yu-Gi-Oh!_ cards in all types of images, and in particular in dueling images.

-This project is the OBS plugin part of the DRAW 2 system.
+This project is the plugin part of the DRAW 2 system.
 It allows users to seamlessly integrate the detector directly into their live streams or recorded videos; and those **without any particular technical skills**.
 The plugin can display detected cards in real time for an enhanced viewing experience.
 The python backend project is available [here](https://github.com/HichTala/draw2).